ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 ## References

-1. James Ahrens, SÃƒÂ©bastien Jourdain, Patrick O'Leary, John Patchett, David H. Rogers, and Mark Petersen.
+1. James Ahrens, Sebastien Jourdain, Patrick O'Leary, John Patchett, David H. Rogers, and Mark Petersen.
 An image-based approach to extreme scale in situ visualization and analysis.
 In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '14).
 IEEE Press, Piscataway, NJ, USA, 424-434, 2014.